CemraJC/d3-curve-comparison/README.md

-For me, this project is one of my humble beginnings where I used my (at the time) rudimentary knowledge of d3 to put together a webpage that would allow me to play around with different types of curves that are provided by d3 by default, and also experiment with custom curves and datasets.
+For me, this project is one of my humble beginnings where I used my (at the time) rudimentary knowledge of d3 to put together a webpage that would allow me to play around with different types of curves that are provided by d3 by default, and also experiment with configurable curves and custom datasets.

 Regardless of actually visualizing curves, I had a few primary goals that decided how I would do development: